python/cpython/Doc/reference/datamodel.rst

 .. index:: pair: object; frame

 Frame objects represent execution frames.
-They may occur in traceback objects (see below), and are also passed to registered trace functions.
+They may occur in :ref:`traceback objects <traceback-objects>`, and are also passed to registered trace functions.

 .. index::
    single: f_back (frame attribute)